-Music and relaxation techniques administered by a music therapist are an effective means to provide comfort, relaxation and distraction during painful procedures or to help manage the side effects of treatment.
-Playing, exploring or learning a musical instrument and singing songs can alleviate tension, provide meaningful interactions for families, and a much needed physical and emotional outlet.
+Music Therapy is an important part of care at BC Children’s Hospital and is highly utilized and valued by patients and families.
+Music and relaxation techniques administered by a music therapist provide comfort and distraction during procedures or help manage the side effects of treatment.
+Playing, exploring or learning a musical instrument and singing songs often alleviates tension, provides meaningful interactions for families, and offers a much needed physical and emotional outlet.

 The children who stay in the hospital have to wait for a number of procedures such as heart surgery, orthopedic procedures, neurosurgery, skin grafts, and more.
 Music therapist Michaela also works with children having a burn bath which is a painful procedure to help new skin grow after a bad burn.
 Music can help to calm them before and after procedures, or while sedatives or anesthesia are being administered.
 But it’s not limited to pre-or post-surgery.
 For example, one child was consistently having a hard time taking his oral medication.
 Together with the music therapist, they wrote a song together that included a countdown to swallowing the pills.
 By taking charge through music, he was able to swallow his pills with no trouble after that.

 With ongoing distancing requirements due to the COVID-19 pandemic, group music therapy sessions continue to be paused.
 Instead, the team has focused on individual sessions with patients at their bedsides, where they are needed most.
 The pandemic has highlighted the importance of meaningful connection, emotional expression, and opportunities for normalcy.
 Music Therapists don PPE before entering patient rooms where they happily provide live sessions with patients.
 Over this past year, they have seen more and more patients isolated in their rooms and who are being diagnosed with complex mental health conditions.
 Music can be a catalyst for emotional expression and helps children and youth who are struggling with anxiety, depression and pain.